FDA-AI/FDAi/docs/community_directory/healthcare_providers/README.md

 # Healthcare Providers Directory

-Welcome to the Healthcare Providers directory of the Decentralized FDA (dFDA) Community Directory.
-This space is dedicated to hospitals, clinics, health apps, and other healthcare service providers who are integral to the implementation and success of the dFDA project.
+Welcome to the Healthcare Providers directory of the FDAi Community Directory.
+This space is dedicated to hospitals, clinics, health apps, and other healthcare service providers who are integral to the implementation and success of the FDAi project.

 ## Purpose of this Folder

-The purpose of this folder is to serve as a central hub for healthcare providers to share information, collaborate on projects, and access resources that are pertinent to their role in the dFDA.
+The purpose of this folder is to serve as a central hub for healthcare providers to share information, collaborate on projects, and access resources that are pertinent to their role in the FDAi.
 This includes, but is not limited to, clinical data, patient care protocols, integration of health technologies, and insights into patient experiences.

 ## How to Contribute

-If you are a healthcare provider and wish to contribute to the dFDA, please follow the steps below:
+If you are a healthcare provider and wish to contribute to the FDAi, please follow the steps below:

-1. Read the main `README.md` file at the root of the repository to understand the overall structure and goals of the dFDA Community Directory.
+1. Read the main `README.md` file at the root of the repository to understand the overall structure and goals of the FDAi Community Directory.
 2. Familiarize yourself with the `CONTRIBUTING.md` guidelines to ensure a smooth contribution process.
-3. Create a Markdown page within this folder to introduce your organization and detail your role and interest in the dFDA project.
+3. Create a Markdown page within this folder to introduce your organization and detail your role and interest in the FDAi project.
 Include contact information or preferred methods of engagement.
 4. If you have specific projects or resources to share, consider adding them to the `/projects` or `/resources` directories, respectively.

 ## Adding or Modifying Content